“Virtual reality helped save my life”

-Danielle Collins was admitted to The George Washington University Hospital after being diagnosed with a rare brain condition.
-She had a brain bleed caused by an abnormal tangle of blood vessels.
-She needed surgery.
+Danielle Collins was admitted to GW Hospital after being diagnosed with a rare brain condition – a brain bleed caused by an abnormal tangle of blood vessels.
 Neurosurgeons at GW Hospital used advanced virtual reality technology to help save her life.

 The team used VR to help plan the surgery and give Danielle a 360-degree view into her own anatomy.
 After the surgery, Danielle used VR again – this time to see that the procedure was a success.
 She’s fully recovered now and back to her active lifestyle.
 “The level of care I felt was unparalleled to any I’ve ever felt in my life,” she says.

 Don’t Ignore the Signs

 Danielle experienced the worst headache of her life.
 Other signs of a neurological issue may include:

 - Muscle weakness, seizures, trembling